+Part 4/4.
 This program series is being offered virtually through Zoom.
-If you missed the first sessions, please email firstname.lastname@example.org
+If you would like to join the series, please email firstname.lastname@example.org.

 with John Casey

-The Sustainable Journaling Workshop helps participants create a journaling practice that can be maintained for an indefinite period of time.
-By concentrating more on the practice of journaling than on the content and intention behind it, the strategies shared allow participants to approach journaling less as a means to an end and more as an end in itself.
-This can help to create a sustainable and fulfilling practice which stands on its own but which can also be applied to other journaling strategies.
+We will concentrate more on the practice of journaling than on the content and intention behind it.
+As a result, we can approach journaling less as a means to an end and more as an end in itself.
+You will be supported in creating a sustainable and fulfilling practice.
+You can either maintain the practice on its own or incorporate other journaling strategies.

 Topics discussed will include: